orbitmines/archive/projects/Ray Calculi & Physics.md

-Ray takes x steps to cross x density, what if it's a probabiltiy , or needsw to traverse some local structure that it
+Ray takes x steps to cross x density, what if it's a probabiltiy , or needsw to traverse some local structure that has some chance of deviating from the density x

 Average of blackhole measurement should increase still with the 5% (ndg)